-IDT staff will ensure that the member is at the center of the comprehensive assessment and member centered planning process.
+IDTS will ensure the member is at the center of the comprehensive assessment and member centered planning process.
 The member will have meaningful opportunity to participate throughout the care planning process, live as independent as possible, and take an active role in decision-making.

-Isolation: The involuntary physical or social separation of a member from others by the actions or direction of staff, contingent upon behavior.
+Isolation: the involuntary physical or social separation of a member from others by the actions or direction of staff, contingent upon behavior.
 At times, a physical or social separation from others may occur, but the intent of the action must be considered in order to determine whether isolation is occurring.
 For the purposes of this policy, the following are not considered isolation a restrictive measure:

-- Staff separates an individual from others in order to prevent the spread of communicable disease; - An individual goes to another area to cool down, the individual's presence in that room or area is voluntary, and there are no adverse consequences to the individual if he or she refuses to go there.
+- Staff separates an individual from others in order to prevent the spread of communicable disease: - An individual goes to another area to cool down, the individual's presence in that room or area is voluntary, and there are no adverse consequences to the individual if he or she refuses to go there.
 If a behavior plan includes a directive to an individual that he or she go to another area to calm down, it must be clear if this is a suggestion the individual may refuse without any adverse consequences. - An individual decides on their own, without any suggestions or prompting from staff, to go to another area, this is voluntary and does not constitute isolation.
-If staff suggests to an individual that he or she should go to another area to calm down and the individual chooses to go, this is also voluntary and does not constitute isolation.
+If staff suggests to an individual that he or she should go to another area to calm down and the individual chooses to go, this is also voluntary and does not constitute isolation. - An individual is engaging in dangerous behaviors in an area where peers are located, and staff directs the peers to leave the area.